14 INSANE Things You MUST Know About Peppermint Essential Oil (And Why You Need it in Your Home!)

 My head just throbbed.....
 I started out the morning with a killer sinus headache!
 So I dabbed a bit of peppermint essential oil on my temples---I took a couple of deep breaths....and BAM!
 My head felt better, my sinuses cleared, and my mind felt awake and alive!
 Thank you, Peppermint essential oil!

 Gosh!
 Have you ever smelled anything better than peppermint?
 Who doesn't just love that heady scent?
 It's breathtakingly sweet and beautiful and, well...minty!
 Here are some insane things you MUST know about peppermint essential oil---it's benefits and uses---and why you should have it in your home at all times!

 Peppermint essential oil is so very versatile and useful!
-There are few body or neurological systems it doesn't effect!
+There are few body or neurological systems it doesn't affect.
+Have you ever wondered what peppermint essential oil is used for?
+How about its many benefits?
+Do you have peppermint essential oil in your medical kit?
 Everyone should have peppermint essential oil on hand---here's why:

 FTC Disclosure: There are affiliate links scattered throughout this article.
-If you click through and make any kind of purchase, I will receive a very small commission at no extra cost to you!
-Thank you--Heidi
+If you click through and make any kind of purchase, I may receive a small commission at no extra cost to you!
+Thank you--Heidi (Full Disclosure Here)

 Therapeutic Properties of Peppermint Essential Oil